 Concentrating on universally understood needs and emotions, Dutch artist Jan-Hein Arens is able to connect with every viewer and admirer of his works.
-Arens works from his home in the Netherlands creating paintings, sculptures and illustrations.
-He takes his inspiration from numerous avenues, including the Pop Art movement and COBRA (a 20th century European avant garde movement).
+Arens works from his home in the Netherlands creating paintings, sculptures, and illustrations.
+He takes his inspiration from numerous avenues, including the Pop Art movement and COBRA (a 20th-century European avant-garde movement).
 His most notable influence stems close to home from drawings created by his young children.

-Arens’ use of imagery and text create short stories on a once blank page.
+Arens’ imagery and text create short stories on a once blank page.
 Through his slip cast sculptures, the 2 dimensions figures on the page come to life and each sculpture is individualized through unique paint splatters and brush strokes.

 Jan-Hein Arens attended the Grafische School Eindhoven from 1992-1996, where he was educated in Graphic Design and illustration.
 Arens has exhibited across the globe, including France, India, and New York.